Specialty Training Programme Information

 - "Run-through" training, where your progression to the next level of training is automatic and so long as you satisfy all the competency requirements.

 - "Uncoupled" training where there are two years of core training (CT) (three in some specialties), followed by another round of open competition for higher training posts.
-Progression to the next stages of training is competitive at ST3 level (ST4 for psychiatry and emergency medicine) providing you satisfy all the competency requirements at ST/CT 1 and 2.
+Progression to the next stages of training is competitive at ST3 level (ST4 in some specialties) providing you satisfy all the competency requirements at ST/CT 1 and 2.

 All specialty training programmes lead eventually to a Certificate of Completion of Training (CCT), which qualifies you for entry to the Specialist or GP Register held by the General Medical Council (GMC), subject to the successful attainment of required competences.